DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ---

 ### Q2.
 Explain the difference between JDK and JRE in Java.

-**Question 2: Explain the difference between JDK and JRE in Java.**

 | Feature            | JDK (Java Development Kit)                         | JRE (Java Runtime Environment)          |
 | ------------------ | -------------------------------------------------- | --------------------------------------- |